-Now to the fun ~ A Maker’s Studio has released 7 different Christmas stencils that are unique, versatile and just so cute.
+Now to the fun – A Maker’s Studio recently released dozens of brand-new Christmas stencils that are unique, versatile and just so cute.
 The possibilities are endless.
 You and 10 of your friends could have the same stencil and never make the same project.

 Any Wood Surface

 Any wood surface can make a fun Christmas craft.
 Places like the dollar store, online or your favorite craft store are great places to find wood pieces.
 I’ve made countless decorations using wood crafts, like these Christmas wood signs that I painted and stenciled.